XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 network slices have to span three network segments: Radio Access Network (RAN), Mobile Core Network (CN) and Transport Network (TN).
-This document describes the application of the IETF network slice framework in providing 5G end-to-end network slices, Including network slice mapping in management plane, control plane and data plane.
+This document describes the application of the IETF network slice framework in providing 5G end-to-end network slices, including network slice mapping in management plane, control plane and data plane.